eventd was started to bring notifications from a IRC client on a remote server to an SSH-connected desktop computer.

 notification-daemon plugin has a per-event bubble theming.
 This way, each event can draw independently a bubble with a different colour, font, image size limit, etc.

-Currently, three backends are available: wayland, xcb, win and fbdev.
+Currently, four backends are available: wayland, xcb, win and fbdev.
 Cairo is used to draw the bubbles.

 - The Wayland backend

-- This one uses Wayland and the wayland-notification-area protocol.
+- This one uses Wayland and the wayland-wall notification-area protocol.

 - The XCB backend